 MAKING AN APPLICATION: The old application form is no longer used.
 Now you must complete your personal database (profile) found on the IOTA Ltd. website.
 Your name as listed in your database will be used for Certificates and your correct mail or email address as listed in the database will be used to send your awards so please double check the accuracy.
 A telephone number and your latest e-mail address is important in case your Checkpoint wishes to contact you regarding your application. database.
 Input your new island groups and QSO details into your personal database on the website.
 When you finish inputting your QSL card data and you are ready to submit, then press the submit button and follow the directions.
 It will ask you for desired awards and how you want them delivered so you can print them(I recommend email due to cost).
-It will also ask you to print a list of the submitted islands and provide the cost of the application in US Dollars.
+It will also ask you to provide the cost of the application in US Dollars.
 Send your application to your assigned Checkpoint with the cards you wish approved as well as funds for the application and postage for the return of the cards.

 PROBLEM QSLS: There are a few common causes for an invalid QSL.
 IOTA requires that a specific island name (or clearly defined location such as an Antarctic base) be printed on the QSL (not handwritten) to confirm the island group.
 The island name should be listed in the Directory or on the RSGBIOTA.org website since there are islands close to the mainland that do not meet the IOTA criteria for a valid island.
 Also, some islands have the same name as the mainland district which can be confusing.
 Hong Kong, Macau and a few other common locations comprise both mainland and islands.
 Some islands also have adjacent island groups with the same call sign thus card examination is required to determine the proper island group.
 Such examples might be Fiji, Tonga, Madagascar, Australia, etc. Some cards have an incorrect IOTA group number so the island name becomes critical.
 Rarely, QSLs are determined invalid because of manipulation of information, illegal operations, etc. Please double check the details and validity of your submitted QSLs to avoid rejection.

 NEW FEE STRUCTURE: Fees are based on the British Pound £.
 Applicants within the United States and possessions will have the British Pound automatically converted to U.S.dollars.
-The exchange rate fluctuates on a daily basis and your Checkpoint will try to stay up to date on exchange rates plus the extra cost of such transactions.
+The exchange rate fluctuates on a daily basis and HQ will try to stay up to date on exchange rates plus the extra cost of such transactions.
 The exact conversion factor can be found on the IOTA Ltd website once you make an application.
 Funds can be sent to HQ using PayPal address “Islands on the Air (IOTA) LTD” or you can send cash, a check made out to me, Don Chamberlain, or PayPal (IOTA@W9DC.com).
 I do not maintain a credit balance list because of the additional paperwork but I will return any excess funds submitted.

 SUGGESTIONS ON MAILING APPLICATIONS: It is up to you to determine how you wish to send your cards and how you want them returned.
 Priority Mail normally only takes 3-4 days and the post office supplies free sturdy envelopes and boxes to preserve your cards against potential damage during shipment.
 This method includes tracking so you can follow your cards.
 It is the most popular method of sending cards and works well with my local post office.
 If you are only submitting an application using Club Log or Contest island groups, then you only need to send cash or check or just use PayPal.